 In general, women are held to higher standards in the workplace and regularly have to prove themselves – something that’s not expected of men.
 These hurdles can make women accept that they can’t apply for promotion, making them step aside despite their abilities and aspirations.

-How do we address gender issues in the workplace?
+How do we address gender inequality in the workplace?

 Gender roles in the workplace are deeply rooted in social beliefs and perception, so changing them is challenging, and progress is slow.
 Gender equality isn’t only for the benefit of women though.
 There’s ample research that directly links gender equality with the economic performance of individual organizations and national economic growth.